src-d/blog/content/post/dataproc_lzo.md

 Spark does not support LZO codec out of the box because its implementation is GPL licensed and conflicts with Apache.
-Google's [Dataproc](https://cloud.google.com/dataproc/), being the managed Spark cluster cloud solution, obviously neither supports LZO out of the box.
+Google's [Dataproc](https://cloud.google.com/dataproc/), being the managed Spark cluster cloud solution, <span style="text-decoration: line-through;">obviously neither supports LZO out of the box</span>
+see the update, finally it does.
 However, Twitter has developed [hadoop-lzo](https://github.com/twitter/hadoop-lzo), the pluggable LZO support for the Hadoop and Spark ecosystems, and it can be very easily added to Dataproc thanks to [custom initialization scripts](https://cloud.google.com/dataproc/docs/concepts/init-actions).